How to Learn to Spell Better: A practical guide to Mastering Orthography

 A solid foundation in phonetics (the study of speech sounds) and phonology (the study of sound systems) is crucial.
 Understanding how sounds are represented by letters and letter combinations will help you decode unfamiliar words and predict spellings more accurately.
 Focus on:

-• Common vowel and consonant sounds: Learn how different vowel and consonant combinations produce different sounds.
-For example, the "ough" sound can be pronounced in several ways ("through," "though," "cough," "enough").
+- Common vowel and consonant sounds: Learn how different vowel and consonant combinations produce different sounds.
+To give you an idea, the "ough" sound can be pronounced in several ways ("through," "though," "cough," "enough").
 Understanding these variations is key.

 2. Embrace Active Learning Techniques